So, you want to be a dentist. This post will guide you through the dental school admissions process and offer tips on how to get accepted.

 Dental students can pursue specialties in Dental Anesthesiology, Dental Public Health, Endodontics, Oral and Maxillofacial Pathology, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Oral Medicine, Orofacial Pain, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics, and Prosthodontics through additional professional training.
 For more information about these specialties please see the National Commission on Recognition of Dental Specialties and Certifying Boards website.

 The best way to determine whether you would like to pursue dentistry and any of these pathways would be to shadow dentists virtually and/or in person, when possible.
-The American Student Dental Association offers a shadowing guide on their website.
-They also provide blog posts on this topic.
-You can access virtual dental shadowing opportunities on Instagram: @dentalshadowers and @smileshadowers.
-Youtube also provides lots of virtual options like Dental Shadowers.
-The Hermann Ostrow School of Dentistry of USC offers a three-day virtual shadowing program.
-Keep in mind that many schools prefer in-person shadowing hours, but some schools will accept virtual shadowing hours given the limitations in place because of the pandemic.
+The Herman Ostrow School of Dentistry of the University of Southern California offers a virtual shadowing program.
+Keep in mind that many schools prefer in-person shadowing hours, but some schools will accept virtual shadowing hours, given the limitations in place because of the pandemic.

 Overview of the dental school application process: Primary, secondaries and interviews

-The first step in applying to dental school is registering for a DENTPIN which is a Dental Personal Identification Number.
-This number is required to take the DAT (Dental Admissions Test) and to apply to dental programs through the ADEA’s Associated American Dental Schools Application Service (AADSAS) and any other dental school application systems.
-It’s a number that will be associated with all of your subsequent dental exams and licensing so it will stay with you throughout your dental education and career.
+The first step in applying to dental school is registering for a DENTPIN, which is a Dental Personal Identifier Number.
+This number is required to take the DAT (Dental Admission Test) and to apply to dental programs through the Associated American Dental Schools Application Service (AADSAS) of the ADEA (American Dental Education Association) and any other dental school application systems.
+This number will be associated with all your subsequent dental exams and licensing and will stay with you throughout your dental education and career.

-For those of you who have graduated from a dental program outside of the U.S., there is a separate application system to apply to dental programs in the U.S., the ADEA Centralized Application for Advanced Placement for International Dentists (CAAPID).
+For those of you who have graduated from a dental program outside the United States, there is a separate application system through which to apply to dental programs in the United States.

 The dental application is similar to the medical school application process because it includes three major steps that take a year to complete: